Visiting Walt Disney World in August | magicintheplanning.com

 August Weather

 One other thing to keep in mind is hurricane season.
 While it is rare that Disney World needs to close due to hurricane-related weather, it HAS happened in the past.
-Since 1985, the Walt Disney World parks have had to close nine times due to hurricanes.
-We’ve seen two closures in August, six in September, and one in October.
+Since 1971, the Walt Disney World parks have had to close around 13 times due to hurricanes.
+We’ve seen three closures in August, six in September, three in October, and one in November.
 Closures are typically only a day or two, but it is certainly something to be aware of when planning your August vacation.

 August Disney World Crowd Calendar